Community Forge

 All prize stays are subject to the winner(s) adhering to all community rules and agreements.

-Architectural Program: 5-Acre Underground Mixed-Use Hub
+Architectural Program: Underground Mixed-Use Hub

 I. Core Program Requirements & Approximate Square Footages

 The hub is a multi-layered structure designed to maximize density, light, and community interaction.
-The total gross floor area (GFA) for all program elements is approximately 217,800 sqft.

 Program Element Description Approx. Total Square Footage % of Total Area